kubeflow/manifests/README.md

 `kubectl apply` commands may fail on the first try.
 This is inherent in how Kubernetes and `kubectl` work (e.g., CR must be created after CRD becomes ready).
 The solution is to simply re-run the command until it succeeds.
 For the single-line command, we have included a bash one-liner to retry the command.

-The reason we do `awk '!/well-defined/'` is because there's a regression in Kustomize 5 and a line is printed in stdout and not stderr https://github.com/kubernetes-sigs/kustomize/issues/5039.
-We'll remove this command once a future patch version of Kustomize is available.

 ---

 ### Install with a single command